prathithbhargav/AlphaMut/README.md

+# helix-breaker
 #  README
-This code is meant to run the code for breaking alpha helices in proteins using reinforcement learning.
+This code is meant to run the code for learning how to break helices using Reinforcement Learning.

+Information on implementation is described in the Jupyter Notebook - `Training_and_Validation.ipynb`

 ##  Packages Required

-It is advised to install all of the below packages in a conda environment.
-Please install the conda environment from the ESM Fold Repository.
-This will install pytorch 1.x version as well.
+It is advised to install all of the below packages in a conda environment(>= python 3.8).
+It is advised to use StableBaselines3 since it has standard ready-to-use implementations of RL Algorithms.

-- [Farama Gymnasium](https://github.com/Farama-Foundation/Gymnasium) - this is to construct the RL environment
+The following packages are required:

-- [BioVec](https://github.com/kyu999/biovec/tree/master) - this is to embedd the states
+- [BioVec](https://github.com/kyu999/biovec/tree/master) - this is to embed the states
 - [Biotite](https://www.biotite-python.org/) - this is to get protein structural embeddings to obtain the reward
-- [ESMFold](https://github.com/facebookresearch/esm) - this is to obtain the peptide structure from sequence
+- [Transformers](https://huggingface.co/transformers/v3.5.1/installation.html) - this is to get the ESMFold Model and the ESM embedding model.
 - [biopandas](https://biopandas.github.io/biopandas/tutorials/Working_with_PDB_Structures_in_DataFrames/) - this is to read the initial pdb files.

 The reinforcement learning environment is described below:

 ## Reinforcement Learning Environment
 ### States
 The states are described as protein sequences that are embedded in a 100 dimensional space using a pretrained model called ProtVec[^1].
+The other way to get the state is through the ESM-2 model, that gives us a 320 dimensional space.
 This is implemented in the file `utils/encoder_decoder.py`.
 The module that I use for this is biovec, implemented in this  [GitHub Repo](https://github.com/kyu999/biovec/tree/master).
 Please make sure to pay attention to [this issue](https://github.com/kyu999/biovec/issues/15#issuecomment-1543044407).
+If you're using the esm model, there should be no issues related to installation since esm is implemented in transformers.

 ### Actions
 Actions are single point mutations.
 Based on the kinds of mutations possible, I classify my model into two - **Proline** and **No Proline** Model.
 I do this since Proline is a known helix breaker and the **Proline** model has shown Mode collapse.
-Each of these models can be trained separately.
-While the **Proline** model can be trained using `Training.ipynb`, use `Training_No_Proline.ipynb` to train the **No Proline** model.
-Per episode, upto 15 mutations are allowed.
+Each of these models can be trained, by using the flag `use_proline` while creating the reinforcement learning environment.

 ### Rewards
 Post mutation, we generate secondary structure of the protein using a tool called ESMFold[^4].
-Download it through [this GitHub Repository](https://github.com/facebookresearch/esm).
-ESMFold (atleast from this implementation) requires cuda 10.2.
-An alternative implementation is as part of the HuggingFace  Transformers library, although that is not used in my code.
-The main determinant for the reward is the alpha helical percentage, which I define as the percentage of amino acids that are part of a alpha helix in the peptide.
+This is implemented using Hugging Face Transformers library.
+The main determinant for the reward is the helical percentage, which I define as the percentage of amino acids that are part of a alpha helix in the peptide.
 If the model creates peptides that have this percent < threshold, it is awarded a positive reward of +10 and the episode ends.If not, the agent is penalised with a negative reward of -0.01 with each mutations.
 If the number of mutations = 15 and the threshold is still not met it gets a large negative reward of -25.
-We use the P-SEA algorithm[^2] to get the alpha helical percentage.
+We use the P-SEA algorithm[^2] to get the helical percentage.
 To use this, please download [Biotite documentation — Biotite 0.39.0 documentation (biotite-python.org)](https://www.biotite-python.org/).

 ## RL algorithm

-I use the REINFORCE algorithm[^3] with Entropy Regularisation.
-The algorithm is given as follows:
-$$
-\nabla_\theta = \log \nabla_\theta G(\tau) \mathbb{E}(\tau) - \sum p_i \log p_i
-$$
+Different RL Algorithms can be used, from Stable Baselines3 implementations.
+As a proof of concept, it is shown for Proximal Policy Optimisation in the notebook `Training_and_Validation.ipynb`